openintegrationhub/openintegrationhub/Guidelines/Build process documentation.md

   - service.yml

 #### Next step
-After successful build and upload to docker hub, the very first deploy of a service needs to be "manually" since there are secrets necessary in order to run the service on the cluster.
+After successful build and upload to docker hub, the very first deploy of a service needs to be done "manually" since there are secrets necessary in order to run the service on the cluster.
 These secrets commonly provide a bunch of keyvalue pairs to give some inital environmental variables for the setup

 ### CI/CD process with integrated backlog